hannasage/zine/README.md

 #### Add a Template to `Zine`

-After I've built a template, to make it accessible to the framework, I have to export all necessary members from the module, and then in `templates/index`, add it to the `TEMPLATES` map.
-I'll need to set up a key in the `TemplateNames` enum, as well, which is how the server references my setup.
+After I've built a template, to make it accessible to the framework, I have to export all necessary members from the template module, and then in `templates/index`, add it to the `TEMPLATES` map with a unique `TemplateNames` key.

 ---